exosite-archive/hvac-reference-application/README.md

 The CIK value will be automatically added during the activation step below.

 ## Add Device

+Now you will add your device to your product in Murano

 1. In Murano select *Products*.